awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 1. Choose **Create Association**\.

-State Manager creates and immediately runs the association on the specified instances or targets\.
+State Manager creates and immediately runs the association on the specified nodes or targets\.
 After the initial execution, the association runs in intervals according to the schedule that you defined and according to the following rules:
-+ State Manager runs associations on instances that are online when the interval starts and skips offline instances\.
++ State Manager runs associations on nodes that are online when the interval starts and skips offline nodes\.
-+ State Manager attempts to run the association on all configured instances during an interval\.
++ State Manager attempts to run the association on all configured nodes during an interval\.
-+ If an association isn't run during an interval \(because, for example, a concurrency value limited the number of instances that could process the association at one time\), then State Manager attempts to run the association during the next interval\.
++ If an association isn't run during an interval \(because, for example, a concurrency value limited the number of nodes that could process the association at one time\), then State Manager attempts to run the association during the next interval\.
 + State Manager records history for all skipped intervals\.
 You can view the history on the **Execution History** tab\.

 **Note**